Confessions of a Coffee Drinker

 - No. 3

 (I know, I know.)
 Their classic menu is now available in two places at Dartmouth: the first on Main Street in Hanover, a couple minutes' walk from the Green, and the second in Novack Café, accessible through Baker-Berry Library.
-The lines here seem equal to those in Seattle, so whether its the matching green-and-white which connects Dartmouth students to Starbucks or some less obvious factor, I think we're all inclined to wish them well.
+The lines here seem equal to those in Seattle, so whether its the matching green-and-white which connects Dartmouth students to Starbucks or some less obvious factor, I think we're all pretty big fans.